Sibra-Soft/light-wine-framework/README.md

   "connections": {
     // Here you can add connectionstring of your databases },
-  "cache_folder": "~/cache/", // Specifies the location of the cache folder use ~ to start from the document root "environment": "dev", // Specifies the current enviroment (dev, test or live) "tracing": false, // Enables the tracing of the framework for easy debugging "log_traffic": true, // Logs website visitor details to a file
+  "cache_folder": "~/cache/", // Specifies the location of the cache folder "environment": "dev", // Specifies the current enviroment (dev, test or live) "tracing": false, // Enables the tracing of the framework for easy debugging "log_traffic": true, // Logs website visitor details to a file